 Josephine House

 Josephine House is the sister restaurant of Jeffrey's, one of Austin's best restaurants.
-Per their website, "the Clarksville cottage features a small marble bar for coffee or cocktails, intimate tables in the dining room, shady nooks on our patio, and a grassy front lawn for lounging."
-My friend Laura and I opted for outdoor dining in one of the patio's "shady nooks" for our brunch—a peaceful spot to eat with friends, family, or someone special.
+According to their website, "the Clarksville cottage features a small marble bar for coffee or cocktails, intimate tables in the dining room, shady nooks on our patio, and a grassy front lawn for lounging."
+For our brunch, my friend Laura and I opted for outdoor dining in one of the patio's "shady nooks," a peaceful spot to eat with friends, family, or someone special.

 Better Half Coffee and Cocktails